Retail component events for diagnostics and troubleshooting

 - On the Log Search page, select one of the following queries:

-- Retail error events query, which includes events from Retail Modern POS, Retail Cloud POS, and Retail Hardware Station
+- Retail client events query, which includes events from Retail Modern POS, Retail Cloud POS, and Retail Hardware Station

 - All logs query, which includes data from Retail Server, Commerce Data Exchange, and Commerce Data Exchange: Real-time Service

 You can filter by the following criteria to refine your query: